AbnerDiniz90/secret-santa-game/README.md

 ## About the Project

 The Secret Santa application is built using HTML, CSS, and JavaScript.
 It offers a user-friendly interface where you can add friend names and conduct a random draw for a Secret Santa gift exchange.
-The goal is to make your holiday gift exchange fun and hassle-free!

 ## :hammer: Features